Things To Avoid During Mortgage Loan Process

 Avoid New Credit Top Thing To Avoid During Mortgage Loan Process

-A mortgage loan borrower should never apply for new credit of any kind are things to avoid during the mortgage process.
+A mortgage loan borrower should never apply for new credit of any kind during mortgage process.
+Here are things to avoid during the mortgage process.

 Don’t Close Credit Accounts Are Things To Avoid During Mortgage Loan Process!